tmaximini/generator-ionic-gulp/README.md

 ```
 to start up the build job and file watchers.

+In order to compile Sass, you need to have ruby and the sass ruby gem installed: `gem install sass`.

 ## Workflow

 This doc assumes you have `gulp` globally installed (`npm install -g gulp`).